thepacmoon/Discord-Event/README.md

 # Discord-Event
-The first 99 users will secure shares of the first WAKA airdrop 🔥
+The first 99 users will get a piece of the first $WAKA airdrop 🔥